google/transit/gtfs-realtime/spec/en/reference.md

 ## _message_ StopSelector

 Selector for a stop.
 Either by `stop_id` or `stop_sequence`.
-At least one of the two value must be provided.
+At least one of the two values must be provided.

 <br><br>**Caution:** this field is still **experimental**, and subject to change.
 It may be formally adopted in the future.